 - You Don’t Feel Valued or Impactful

 Remember when you were actually appreciated for the contributions you made?
 When others noticed and you got a pat on the back?
 Or when you were excited to be making valuable contributions to the goals of your company?
-Sure, it’s not realistic to expect accolades for every little thing you do, but when you begin to feel like just another cog in the big wheel of the corporate machine, it’s probably time to consider a career change that will make you feel like you’re truly making a difference.
+Sure, it’s not realistic to expect accolades for every little thing you do, but when you begin to feel like just another cog in the big wheel of the corporate machine, it’s probably time to consider a career transition that will make you feel like you’re truly making a difference.

 - You are Privately Searching for Jobs